-The expected credit loss of non-trade amount owing by associated companies, measured on 12 months expected credit loss is insignificant.
+There is no expected credit loss of non-trade amount owing by associated companies.

 (iii) Other investments at amortised cost

 Credit risk exposure and significant credit risk concentration

 The Group and Company use the following categories of internal credit risk rating for its investment in listed bonds and intercompany loans.
 As disclosed in Note 25, other investments at amortised cost comprise mainly listed bonds.
 These are considered "low credit risk" as listed bonds are of investment grade credit rating with at least one major rating agency and have low risk of default as the issuers have a strong capacity to meet the contracted cashflow obligations in the near term.
 The financial impact on expected credit loss allowance of the listed bonds is insignificant.